SmartMeshFoundation/Photon/docs/mobie.md

 * `feestr string` – the amount of the fee
 * `secretStr string` – the transaction password, which can be ""
 * `isDirect string` – whether direct channel trading
+* `data` -  Incidental information .
+The length is not more than 256.

 Return example:
 ```json